Swiss stocks - Factors to watch on Feb 4

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Feb 4 Swiss stocks were set to inch higher at the open on Monday, in line with other European indexes as they track a rally in Wall Street and Asia on the back of strengthening U.S. macroeconomic data.
+ZURICH Feb 4 Swiss stocks were expected to open lower on Tuesday, tracking European shares down, after lower-than-expected U.S. manufacturing data triggered a sell-off on Wall Street.

-The Swiss blue-chip SMI was seen creeping up 0.1 percent to 7,431 points, according to premarket data provided by bank Julius Baer.
+The Swiss blue-chip SMI was seen falling 0.7 percent to 8,050 points, according to premarket indications from bank Julius Baer.

 COMPANY STATEMENTS